 It getting really competitive with nerf wars as everybody is so hooked up with their blasters and guns to play the match and give their best.
 And as someone who is very new to the concept, you would easily lose patience among all the good players in the team telling you about how to win a nerf war and sharing their success stories of winning again and again.

-Well, you can try on your own by gathering such knowledge and improve in secret.
-And your constant improvement with the knowledge you grasp behind the curtains will soon catch attention in the game earning you some fabulous praise from the other team member.
-Well, let’s get you started on that by talking about the basics and advance nerf playing concepts to brush your skills and make them perfect.
+Well, you can try on your own by gathering such knowledge and improving in secret.
+And your constant improvement with the knowledge you grasp behind the curtains will soon catch your attention in the game earning you some fabulous praise from the other team member.
+Well, let’s get you started on that by talking about the basics and advanced nerf playing concepts to brush your skills and make them perfect.

 The Short Checklist on How to Win a Nerf War

 - Base establishment, weaponry setup and attach responding ideas understanding

 - Getting ready to enter the war with fundamental preparation hacks.